Showing page 1 of 2

 Nursing Home Abuse and Neglect: Facts and Statistics (Part 1)

 Abuse or neglect occurs at about 1 in every 3 nursing homes in the U.S. If your loved one has suffered nursing home abuse, call us.
 As our parents, grandparents and other relatives grow older and require extra care on a daily basis, moving them into a nursing home may seem like the best option for families.
-Unfortunately, however, our loved ones may be th …
+Unfortunately, however, our loved ones may be …

 Category: